-- Suggest changes that might resolve the problems identified. - Include your name and contact details as well as a daytime telephone number, as a staff officer may need to clarify matters you raised in your submission.
+- · Avoid statements which are defamatory or offensive. - Suggest changes that might resolve the problems identified. - Include your name and contact details as well as a daytime telephone number, as a Council officer may need to clarify matters you raised in your submission.